TPeterW/course-registration/README.md

 Usage
 -----
-Click on the executable found in the release section of this project according to your platform, and you're good to go.

-__Note:__
+__Windows__

+To be added...

+__OS X__

+Decompress (unzip) the .zip file, and double click on the executable.
-On Mac OS X, before first launch, if your security setting only allows apps made by "Mac App Store and identified developers", you wll receive a security warning.
+_Note_: before first launch, if your security setting only allows apps made by "Mac App Store and identified developers", you wll receive a security warning.
 To disable it and run the program, go to "System Preferences" then "Security & Privacy", and click on "Open Anyway".

+__Linux__

+Decompress the tar.gz file

+    tar -xzvf Course_Registration_Linux.tar.gz

+Enter extracted folder, and execute in terminal.